muchyesdawg/notes/pages/nuclear reactions.md

 	- an electron produced when a neutron undergoes a transmutation to become a proton
 	- more info about neutrons: [[chemFundamentals]]((63c33173-3b84-43b2-abe4-e38481d8a6ab))
 	- BETA PARTICLES ARE ELECTRONS
-	- it and electrons have too little mass to affect atomic mass noticeably.
+	- beta particles and electrons and electrons have too little mass to affect atomic mass noticeably.
+	- beta particles and electrons has an atomic number of negative one
+	- its basically an electron that got shot out of a nucleus.
+- gamma ray
-	- has
+	-